Your CV and the GDPR

 Evaluation of your ability to perform the job

 The data you provide on your CV is intended solely to enable recruiters and potential employers to assess your skills for the position in question.
+With Jobseeker's CV templates it is easy to add this information.

 Personnel administration